HomeArticles > The best school holiday activities in Canberra

-The best school holiday activities in Canberra this winter
+The best school holiday activities in Canberra this spring

-Everything you need to keep the kids entertained these winter school holidays.
+Everything you need to keep the kids entertained these school holidays.

-Winter in Canberra is packed with exciting opportunities for family fun.
-From snow play and science shows to creative workshops, there’s something to spark every child’s imagination.
+Spring in Canberra is packed with exciting opportunities for family fun.
+From floriade festivities and science shows to creative workshops, there’s something to spark every child’s imagination.
 Many iconic attractions are hosting exclusive school holiday events, so be sure to book early to ensure you make the most of the holiday fun!

 Special Events